KTH-Library/docs-kth-rdm/docs/en/deposit/manage_files.md

 # Manage Files

 !!! warning "**Heads up**"
-     You CANNOT modify files after your post is published.
+     You CANNOT modify files after your record is published.
 Instead, use versioning.

-The following sections document how to manage files for a draft and post.
+The following sections document how to manage files for a draft and record.
 By default, you can upload up to 100 files with a total volume of 50GB (50,000,000,000 bytes).

 ## Prepare Files